 What this means for you: Regardless of defect count or size, naturals & pulp-naturals will be classified as the same: Prime, a low-value grade with a high volume of defect.
 Given the high defect volume of this grade, some producers don’t have sufficient incentive for caring for or removing defects in their natural coffees, like the producers seen below.
 While other producers will attend meticulously to their naturals, like those seen in the Kona photo above.
 Regardless, they are all classified as Prime.

-Chances are the Prime defect flavors are somewhat masked by a dark roast, a lot of sugar, and some heavy branding.
+Chances are the Prime defect flavors are somewhat masked by a dark roast, a lot of sugar, and some heavy independent media promotion branding.
 As for perceptive coffee drinkers, know that you may need to taste around before finding a good honey process or natural coffee in Hawaii.
 Unless you know a good Pure Kona Coffee Farmer (and we’re happy to accept referrals – wink, wink), it might be tough.